 Kronemyer’s works were a series of dormant traps situated throughout the gallery space, drawing on bushcraft, luxury and current political events.
 In Trumpian Survival Pen, 2018, the ‘cheese’ was the same pen that Trump uses to sign executive orders, its insides containing a magnetic needle to make a compass, small knife, conducive wire, and a candle.
 If this pen were hypothetically lifted, a weaponised rod decorated with a diamond ring would fall upon the victim.
 The work was menacing, yet with an undercurrent of dark humour.

 McCabe created semi-abstract compositions that appropriated the aesthetics and materials of the military and dark high-end consumerism.
-Slick and impersonal, each work incorporated a particular country’s military print into a black automative carbon fiber surface.
+Slick and impersonal, each work incorporated a particular country’s military print into a black automative carbon fibre surface.
 The highly reflective finish implicated the viewer in the work, which, McCabe said “transformed him or her into a lone wolf rebel soldier, ready for speculative conflict”, and played on the traditions of historic portraiture.

 Alluding to the tendency for prepper culture to dwell and thrive on the Internet, the three artists made a collaborative work inspired by a thread on Reddit, where a user posted, “If you only had a 32 GB USB what would you put on it?”
 Based on the Reddit responses, the artists produced Ark, 2018, which consisted of three USBs – one contained Wikipedia in four languages; one a Blueray rip of the film Fast and the Furious; and one a collection of heterosexual pornography – invisible caricatures of prepper subculture characteristics.
 Presented in a pelican case, they appeared as precious artefacts.